chicks-net/chicks-home/README.md

 	Reading package lists...
 Done
 	Building dependency tree
 	Reading state information...
 Done
-	The following packages were automatically installed and are no longer required: apport-hooks-medibuntu libclucene0ldbl libgc1c2 liblapack3gf libllvm3.1:i386 libqapt-runtime libqapt1 libudev0:i386
-	Use 'apt-get autoremove' to remove them.
 	Suggested packages:
 	  subversion
 	The following NEW packages will be installed: